zahrabashir98/Detect-Your-Political-Vision-By-Your-Texts/p1/README.md

 I seperate a substring and check wether it is in my dictionary or not and also I have to check recursively wether the remaining parts may make meaning ful words or not...

 I have put my codes in p1/src .
 My main files are `main.py` and `datamapping.py` and I have also a script to run them named `run_script.py` which will be explained later .

 In p1/out I have my outout files which contains `phonetics_states.txt` and `final_answer.txt`.
 Actually the final output is in`final_answer.txt`.
-In p1/in I have the `Entries.csv` which is a comma seperated data set and in the tests folder there exists some test cases of input and output.
+It also contains `test_results` folder which is my output to those 5 determined test cases.

-In p1/out I have a tests_result folder which contains the result of the determined test cases.
+In p1/in I have the `Entries.csv` which is a comma seperated data set and also some input files for test.

 # Dependencies
 All you need is python3 :))